Initial thoughts on the Weinstein employment contract

 Nonetheless, Weinstein’s contract strikes me as legally problematic, to say the least.
 Weinstein is alleged to have committed serial acts of sexual harassment — some so egregious they may have amounted to assault or even rape.
 The contract does not protect Weinstein if he’s indicted or convicted of a crime, so for purposes of discussion, let’s focus on sexual harassment that falls short of criminal conduct.

 The law bans it.
 Specifically, it is against the law to condition an employment decision on submission to sexual advances.
 It is also against the law to engage in sexual harassment that makes the work environment “hostile.”
-Weinstein violated the first of these prohibitions, if certain allegations against him are true.
-I’m not sure about the second prohibition.
+Weinstein violated the first of these prohibitions, at a minimum, if certain allegations against him are true.

 If an employer learns that an employee is engaging in either form sexual harassment, it must take reasonable measures to stop the offending conduct.
 This is true even if the conduct has not yet risen to a level that makes the work environment “hostile,” in the legal sense of that word.